 John Allee is a multi-faceted performer whose acting and music credits include both stage and screen, where he can be seen in the recurring role of Pasha on the Golden Globe nominated Starz limited series "Flesh and Bone" from acclaimed executive producer Moira Walley-Beckett, and for his stage work in Los Angeles, CA.

 John's life in the theatre has taken him to audiences from Off-Broadway to Pre-Broadway to Europe, the Soviet Union and the West Coast, including such top venues as the Dorothy Chandler Pavilion, The Wiltern Theatre, The Mark Taper Forum, Pasadena Playhouse, Arizona Theatre Company, San Francisco's War Memorial Opera House and Houston's Wortham Theatre Center.
-He has been called "a brilliantly adept physical comedic actor" and one who "brings a command to each and every character he carves out.
-It is a joy to watch" (Broadway World).
+He has been called "a brilliantly adept physical comedic actor" and one who "brings a command to each and every character he carves out -- a joy to watch" (Broadway World).

 Theatre credits include "The Mystery of Irma Vep," "A Man for All Seasons," "The Man Who Came to Dinner," "33 Variations" (Los Angeles Stage Alliance Ovation Award winner for Best Production of a Play in an Intimate Theatre, Nominee for Best Acting Ensemble) at Actors Co-op, "The Cripple of Inishmaan," "Cloud 9" (Los Angeles Drama Critics Circle Award winner for Best Production, Best Revival, and Best Ensemble), "Uncle Vanya," "The Crucible," "Peace in Our Time" (Ovation Award winner for Best Production of a Play in an Intimate Theatre) "You Can't Take it With You," "The Malcontent" at Antaeus Theatre Company, "Much Ado About Nothing," "Romeo and Juliet" at Kingsmen Shakespeare Company, "My Wife's Husband" at Little Fish Theatre, "Little Shop of Horrors" at Arizona Theatre Company, "Assassins" at Los Angeles Theatre Center, "Alone Together" at Pasadena Playhouse, "A Midsummer Night's Dream" at LA Opera, San Francisco Opera and Houston Grand Opera, "One Thousand Cranes" at the Mark Taper Forum, "Dandelion Wine" at the Colony Theatre, "Tigers Wild" at the Zephyr Theatre in LA and Playhouse 91 (Off-Broadway), and Anthony Newley's Pre-Broadway "Chaplin."